eramireztorres/DynamicFunctioneer/README.md

   If `True`, retains the last known working version of the dynamically generated code before attempting any fixes or updates.

 - **`unit_test`** *(bool, default=False)*
-  If `True`, the decorator generates and executes unit tests for the dynamic code.
+  (Only for functions) If `True`, the decorator generates and executes unit tests for the dynamic code.
 Unit testing is skipped if set to `False`.

 ### Usage Example: Dynamic function